yomotsu/camera-controls/readme.md

 | `polarAngle`       | `number`  | Polar rotate angle.
 In radian. |
 | `enableTransition` | `boolean` | Whether to move smoothly or immediately |

-When you need rotate only one axis put value to move, and zero value for doing nothing.
+If you want to rotate only one axis, put a angle for the axis to rotate, and `0` for another.
 ``` js
 rotate( 20 * THREE.MathUtils.DEG2RAD, 0, true );
 ```